 When slogging through assigned readings for class, it is easy to forget that books and articles are merely tools for conveying ideas.
 Instead of reading to understand, we often end up reading for the sake of reading.
 Dry, complex subject matter only worsens the problem—your mind wanders, you zone out and time is wasted rereading passages.
 As an antidote to ineffective reading, many educators advocate “active reading.”
-Active reading entails mining a text for information instead of glancing over it passively, considering and questioning the ideas presented within, and making links between the text, prior knowledge and related works.
+Active reading entails mining a text for information instead of glancing at it passively, considering and questioning the ideas presented within, and making links between the text, prior knowledge, and related works.

 One of the best ways to form the habit of active reading is to write notes in margins of texts.
 Some people are understandably squeamish about marking up their books, but in reality, annotation is a learned tradition of ancient pedigree.

 For as long as there have been books, humans have been annotating them.
 In Greek texts from as early as the fifth century BCE, there is evidence of “marginalia”—notes written in the margins.
 Marginalia can also take the form of decorative illustrations, the most famous examples being the designs that adorn the margins of medieval European manuscripts.
 Spectacular marginal illustrations account for the fame of The Book of Kells, a copy of the Gospels written and illustrated by Irish monks sometime around 800 AD.